ExtraBB/mancala/README.md

 # Mancala
 This project  is a Spring/Angular web application to play Mancala using websockets.
+Test the websockets by running the website in 2 different browsers :)

 ## Installation
 -  Make sure you have Node.JS installed and update the node and npm versions in `mancala-angular/build.gradle` to match yours.